 - Provide evidence that your team has the relevant experience and expertise needed to carry out your project. - Describe your team's experience (including any partnering organizations) with administering, developing, implementing, managing, and evaluating similar projects. - Provide evidence that your team, including partnering organizations, has the organizational capability to fulfill their roles and functions effectively. - You must disclose your plan to enter into subaward agreements.
-If planning subawards, describe the work each subrecipient will complete. - If you are not a member of a CoC, explain your plan to contact and work with a CoC's HMIS lead for data collection and reporting. - Explain which CoC you will partner with for RHY-HMIS data collection.
-If your program provides services in more than one CoC, explain how you will coordinate data collection and reporting among the multiple CoCs.
+If planning subawards, describe the work each subrecipient will complete. - Describe your plan to work collaboratively with youth and young adults with lived experience of homelessness or who are at risk of homelessness or housing instability to inform program design, implementation, and improvement. - If you are not a member of a CoC, explain your plan to contact and work with a CoC's HMIS lead for data collection and reporting. - Explain which CoC you will partner with for RHY-HMIS data collection.
+If your program provides services in more than one CoC, explain how you will coordinate data collection and reporting among the multiple CoCs. - You will provide some supporting information in the Attachments section.